[As Amended April 11, 2019]

 Section 3: Delegation of Responsibility for Funds

-The Executive Board may from time to time delegate responsibility for the funds of a project to the committee in charge of the project.
+The Coordinating Committee may from time to time delegate responsibility for the funds of a project to the committee in charge of the project.

 Section 1: Establishment and Membership of Caucuses

 Members may form identity-based Caucuses that are open to any member that self-aligns with that identity.
-Caucuses must be announced to the Executive Board within a month of formation.
-A member of the Executive Board shall be appointed to serve as liaison with each Caucus, ideally a member that self-aligns with the relevant identity.
-Caucuses, with the assistance of the Executive Board, must make public their existence and actively recruit.
+Caucuses must be announced to the Coordinating Committee within a month of formation.
+A member of the Coordinating Committee shall be appointed to serve as liaison with each Caucus, ideally a member that self-aligns with the relevant identity.
+Caucuses, with the assistance of the Coordinating Committee, must make public their existence and actively recruit.
 Caucuses have no other responsibilities and may self-govern.
 However, Caucus members are subject to resolutions procedures and members must adhere to the Code of Conduct.

 Section 2: Establishment of Working Groups

-The Executive Board shall establish Working Groups necessary to carry out the political work of the organization,
+The Coordinating Committee shall establish Working Groups necessary to carry out the political work of the organization,

-- b) as directed by a majority vote of a Regular or Annual Meeting, or
+- as directed by a majority vote of a Regular or Annual Meeting, or

-- c) upon petition of at least 10 members, provided that said petitioners have submitted a written proposal that includes the plan, structure, goals, and composition of the members of the Working Group, and as a result of a majority vote by the Executive Board on whether or not to endorse the initiation of the proposed Working Group, basing its determination on whether the proposed Working Group would be consistent with the purposes and work of the DSA.
+- upon petition of at least 10 members, provided that said petitioners have submitted a written proposal that includes the plan, structure, goals, and composition of the members of the Working Group, and as a result of a majority vote by the Coordinating Committee on whether or not to endorse the initiation of the proposed Working Group, basing its determination on whether the proposed Working Group would be consistent with the purposes and work of the DSA.

 The decision to form a new Working Group shall be reported to the membership at a duly constituted meeting.